How to Become a Loan Officer

 Most loan officers in this category are either paid a salary and given a quota to meet in terms of dollar volume of new loans or are paid on commission with their pay being a percentage of the loan business they generate.

 In addition to sales, the loan officer must collect and evaluate information about the borrower’s ability to repay the loan and the quality of collateral (car, home, business assets being pledged as security) and determine whether or not to make the loan.
+Even the best borrowers can sometimes encounter financial hardship and the loan officer can sometimes be called in to help figure out how to minimize the financial loss resulting from a loan gone bad.

-Sometimes the loan officer is empowered to make the decision as to whether or not to make the loan (in these cases the loan officer is given authority to make loans up to a certain dollar amount without approval from others) and in other cases the loan officer has to submit loans to a loan committee for approval and be prepared to argue the case for making the loan to the committee.
+Sometimes the loan officer is empowered to make the decision as to whether or not to make the loan (in these cases the loan officer is given authority to make loans up to a certain dollar amount without approval from superiors) and in other cases the loan officer has to submit loans to a loan committee for approval and be prepared to argue the case for making the loan to the committee.

 If you are looking for a challenging job that involves working with and helping people as well as has the potential, at the upper end of the profession, for unlimited income then this career is for you.